Everything You Need To Know About Sour Beers

-Ah ha!
-These kettle sours forego the wooden barrels of their ancestors for sleek, inert, and (hopefully) sanitized stainless steel and a tweak on the process.
-Brewers create a “sour mash” by allowing the beer to cool after the boil, adding lactobacillus, allowing it to sour, and then pitching yeast and going forward as normal.
+Kettle sours forego the wooden barrels of their ancestors for sleek, inert, and (hopefully) sanitized stainless steel and a tweak on the process.
+Brewers create a “sour mash” by allowing the beer to cool after the boil, adding lactobacillus, waiting for it to sour, and then pitching yeast and going forward as normal.
 This takes the process down from months to days to complete, which has been huge for producers during the sour craze of the past few years.
 In fact, there’s a very good chance this process is responsible for the can of Berliner Weisse or gose that you drank from your small local brewer last weekend.

 There’s a lot to unpack, as always, but the best known could be boiled down to a few: